What is Scientific Management Theory?

-The following mentioned are few limitations or disadvantages of scientific management.
+The following mentioned are a few limitations or disadvantages of scientific management.

 1. Requires huge capital:

-The theory requires an investment of huge capital and is considered as a costly system.
+The theory requires an investment of huge capital and consider as a costly system.
 The establishment of work study, planning department, training of workers, and standardization requires more money.

 2. Management takes control:

-The management takes complete responsibility related to control and planning of work place activities.
-Since the managers take up control of the employees, they lack creativity, another reason of this is that since they repeat the same task, their chore is meaningless, monotonous, and tedious which reduces employee motivation.
+The management takes complete responsibility related to the control and planning of workplace activities.
+Since the managers take up control of the employees, they lack creativity, another reason for this is that since they repeat the same task, their chore is meaningless, monotonous, and tedious which reduces employee motivation.

 3. Planning reduces productivity:

-Though the capability to plan ahead is an advantage, the downside of planning is that it makes work inflexible and ridged and may lead to carelessness and dissatisfaction.
-This is directed to less productivity.
+Though the capability to plan is an advantage, the downside of planning is that it makes work inflexible and rigid and may lead to carelessness and dissatisfaction.
+This directed to less productivity.

 4. Demotivating approach:

-With the application of scientific approach of management, the employees are focused on how well they perform their job and their statistics and results are produced along with a time frame.
+With the application of the scientific approach of management, the employees focused on how well they perform their job and their statistics and results produced along with a time frame.
 With this result, the employees may feel underestimated and also feel alienated which may direct them to absenteeism.